shaikhalamin/noderestify/KnexTutorial.md

 ```

-#the above script will use for running for the following command
+#the above script will be use for running for the following command
 ```javascript

 npm run migrate